-- ◆ Take good notes in your class lectures.
-Every day in my classes, I see at least a few people who are not taking notes in class, at least I see them until they are devastated by the first exam, then they usually drop the course, and probably move on to fail someone else's class. - Review and/or transcribe your notes soon after the class lecture. - Review notes briefly before the next class. - Schedule some time at the end of the week for a longer review. - The more often you review your notes, the more likely you are to learn stuff from them!
+- ◆ Take good notes in your class lectures. - Review and/or transcribe your notes soon after class/lecture. - Review notes briefly before the next class. - Schedule some time at the end of the week for a longer review. - The more often you review your notes, the more likely you are to learn stuff from them!